MatrixManAtYrService/poag/README.md

 **Observations**

 1. AI is good at small focused projects, it's less good at large multifaceted ones.
-2. nix flakes are a way to build graphs out of small focused projects
+2. Nix flakes are a way to build graphs out of small focused projects.
-3. the relationships used to resolve dependencies in a graph of nix flakes, can be reused to prepare a corresponding graph of AI agents.
+3. The input/output relationships between flakes can be associated with to user/maintainer relationshps between product owner agents which allows us to make a graph of product owner agents that is homomorphic to the graph of flakes.

 **Hypothesis**

-Developers who are guided by this graph of agents will be more efficient than they would be on their own.
+Developer agents that consult the graph of product owner agents will be more efficient than they would be on their own.
 In the long run, these efficiencies will offset the cost of maintaining the agent graph.

 `poag` is a tool for doing this.